Asynchronous Task Queueing in Python using Celery

 Conclusion

-You can start integrating Celery into your application with the given information, but this is not all, there is so much more which can be achieved with Celery.
+You can start integrating Celery into Python application with the given information, but this is not all, there is so much more that can be achieved with Celery.
 Most SaaS (Software as a Service) web applications use Celery as a background task processor to perform all sorts of actions.